beekai-oss/react-flip-numbers/README.md

 | `duration`       | number  |          |                                          |
 | `delay`          | number  |          |                                          |

 ## Sponsors

 Thank you very much for those kind people with their sponsorship to this project.

-## Sponsors

-Thank you very much for those kind people with their sponsorship to this project.